David Horner: Early life and military career

 Horner was born in Adelaide, South Australia, on 12 March 1948.
 He was raised in a military household—his father, Murray Horner, had served in New Guinea during the Second World War.
-Like Murray, David Horner attended Prince Alfred College.
+Like Murray, Horner attended Prince Alfred College.
 Horner was a prefect and served on numerous committees including the yearbook, debating, cadets, and student christian movement.

-later joined the Citizen Military Forces—and joined the Australian Army after completing school in 1966.
+He later joined the Citizen Military Forces and then the Australian Army after completing school in 1966.
 On graduating from the Royal Military College, Duntroon in 1969, he was commissioned a lieutenant in the Royal Australian Infantry Corps.
 In 1971, Horner served an eight-month tour in Vietnam as a platoon commander in the 3rd Battalion, Royal Australian Regiment.
 He was a visiting fellow with the Department of History at the Australian Defence Force Academy from 1985 to 1988, and a member of the directing staff at the Joint Services Staff College in 1988 to 1990.
 Horner retired from the full-time army in 1991 on gaining a position with the Australian National University (ANU) and transferred to the Australian Army Reserve, with which he served for more than a decade.
 He was the inaugural commanding officer of the Land Warfare Studies Centre (1998–2002), and retired with the rank of colonel.

 Horner has a Diploma of Military Studies from Duntroon, a Master of Arts (Honours) from the University of New South Wales, and graduated with a Doctor of Philosophy from the ANU in 1980.
 His doctoral thesis, supervised by Robert O'Neill and completed while a serving major in the army, concerned Australian and Allied strategy in the Pacific War and formed the basis for his second book, High Command: Australia and Allied Strategy, 1939–1945 (1982).